itsMapleLeaf/ap-stuff/manual_worlds/sdvx/docs/guide.md

 - Choose a random song until you find one within your difficulty range
 - Complete the song with an EFFECTIVE RATE 70% pass _or_ a score reaching your current [Progressive Gate](#progressive-gate) requirement
+- If you do not clear the song, randomly select another song and repeat.

 Then mark the ANOMALY trap as cleared (in notepad or elsewhere).